Resources / Articles / Step Motor Noise

 The second is that the positioning accuracy becomes unlinked from the motor's degrees per step rating (for example 1.8 degs/step) and the resolution of the microstepping scheme.
 In a stepper servo the theoretical position resolution is determined solely by the resolution of the encoder, and therefore the same motor could achieve 2,000 resolvable locations (using an encoder with 2,000 counts per rotation) or 1,000,000 resolvable locations (using an encoder with 1,000,000 counts per rotation).

 • Velocity Smoothness - Another significant advantage is improved velocity smoothness.
-Because a traditional step motor controller doesn't explicitly measure and control the rotor position, the rotor angle tends to bounce around at the equilibrium point as it is influenced by external forces.
+Because a traditional stepper motor controller doesn't explicitly measure and control the rotor position, the rotor angle tends to bounce around at the equilibrium point as it is influenced by external forces.
 The same motor operated in stepper servo mode can achieve much more accurate velocity tracking.

 • Noise & Vibration - With the stepper servo technique the motor generates less noise than even a microstepping drive with high performance current control.
 While not necessarily as quiet as a typical Brushless DC motors, stepper servo pretty well kills the classic step motor noise problem.